sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Transform

-> We harness the working principles of open source; we innovate and co-create, share and reuse, and together build user-centric, data-driven public services.
+> We harness the working principles of OSS;
+> we innovate and co-create, share and reuse, and together build user-centric, data-driven public services.

 We adopt a working culture based on the principles of open, sharing and reuse.
 We nudge ESDC and its working methods forward by highlighting the crucial role of open standards and OSS and related best practices for co-creation and collaboration.